Last Updated on February 26, 2021

 The changes outlined above had left me with a “meh” feeling about the Google Partners program these last couple of years.

-But an update to the program’s requirements early 2020 put the final nail in the coffin for me.
+But a revision of the program’s requirements early 2020 put the final nail in the coffin for me.

 Let’s take a look at the requirements: